mhoehle/hoehleatsu.github.io/_posts/2016-06-12-optimalChoice.md

 As attractive as it may sound, finding the overall best candidate appears a pedant's criterion.
 In reality, you would typically settle with a lesser rank, as long as you know the candidate is good and it's yours to keep.
 Hence, finding a [satisficing](https://en.wikipedia.org/wiki/Satisficing) strategy to minimize, e.g., the expected rank appears a more prudent objective for the risk adverse decision maker.
-This problem was addressed by @chow_etal1964 - we shall follow their treatment in what follows.
+This problem was addressed by @chow_etal1964, we shall follow their treatment in what follows.

-In their paper they show that the relative ranks $y_1,\ldots,y_n$ are independent and the probability mass function of the $i$' relative rank is $P(y_i=j)=1/i$, $j=1,\ldots,i$.
+In their paper they show that the relative ranks $y_1,\ldots,y_n$ are independent and the probability mass function of the $i$'s relative rank is $P(y_i=j)=1/i$, $j=1,\ldots,i$.
 Furthermore, the sequence of relative ranks has the Markov property and, hence,

 $$
 P(x_i=k|y_1=j_1,\ldots,y_{i-1}=j_{i-1},y_i=j) = P(x_i=k|y_i=j) =